 Abuse, scams, and fraud are often targeted at senior citizens.
 Whether it is an income tax or investment scheme or pressure from predatory lenders, there are many companies as well as individuals that target the elderly as well as disabled.
 Since this is the case, there are non-profits as well as state laws that protect older individuals.
 Find how to get help from senior scams.

-Get financial advice and bill paying assistance.
-These programs are normally cosponsored by the AARP Foundation as well as Aging and Adults.
-Services will often include money management advice to help low-income senior citizens and adults with physical disabilities that have difficulty paying routine bills, budgeting and keeping track of financial matters.
+Get financial advice, free government money for seniors and bill paying assistance.
+These programs are normally sponsored by local charities, the government and/or the AARP Foundation as well as Aging and Adults.
+Services offered to people over the age of 50 will often include money management or budgeting advice to help low-income senior citizens and adults with physical disabilities that have difficulty paying routine bills.

-Sadly, many older Americans are the targets of scams or fraud, even when it comes to medical bills, health care, and prescriptions.
-A free service known as Senior Medical Patrol (SMP) was created by a group of specialists.
+Sadly, many older Americans are the targets of scams or fraud, even when it comes to medical bills, identity theft, health care, and prescriptions.
+A free service known as Senior Medicare Patrol (SMP) was created by a group of specialists.
 It can help individuals detect billing errors and fraud, even when it comes to Medicare.
 Most of the counselors operate out of agency on agency offices in towns and cities across the nation.
-More.

-Oftentimes individuals can learn about financial assistance programs, such as rent or energy bill help.
+Oftentimes individuals can learn about financial assistance programs, such as rent or energy bill help or additional social security retirement benefits.
 For example, the federal government Low Income Energy Assistance Program (LIHEAP) assists low-income households.
+There will be free money provided to the elderly over the age of 60, or those age 50 or older if they have a disability.
 Priority is usually given to people who are most at risk such as seniors or the disabled.
 Financial help can be offered for senior run households who are experiencing a home energy emergency.

 A crisis can be addressed too.
 This may result from an unpaid utility or heating bill, the receipt of a shut off notice, or lack of fuel or wood.
 Payments from LIHEAP are used for paying home cooling and heating and other emergency energy-related costs during the cooling (April-September) and heating (October-March) seasons.
 In general, a qualified households with a senior citizen living in it may be provided a onetime cash benefit per season, up to $600 per approved applications.
 Payments will be made directly to the vendor or utility company.

 Another example is housing.
-Rent assistance vouchers can be provided to seniors and the elderly from programs such as Section 202 or 8.
+Rent assistance vouchers can be provided to senior citizens and the elderly from programs such as Section 202 or 8.
 Both are funded by the U.S. Department of Housing and Urban Development (HUD), but are administered by public housing agencies.
-Your area of aging office can often provide details on this or housing resources, such as Section 202 housing vouchers.
+Your area of aging office can often provide details on this or housing resources or other free government grant money programs for senior citizens, such as Section 202 housing vouchers.

-Transportation can be provided to seniors for appointments, shopping trips, and other needs.
+Transportation can be provided to seniors for appointments near them, including shopping trips, doctor appointments, and other needs.
 Many agency on aging centers, non-profits such as the Salvation Army, and maybe even churches offer this service either for free or a reduced price.
 A number of needs can be fulfilled by these ride.